CivicActions/ssp-toolkit/docs/ssp.md

 #### LINCS specific control or LINCS Responsibility

 The Department of Education grants certain LINCS support staff members the authority to post publicly accessible content.
 These individuals must complete LINCS system security training before being granted access to the LINCS and before they can post publicly accessible content within the LINCS.
 Furthermore, each authorized individual must follow the procedures delineated within the “Using Drupal” Instruction to ensure they are following a verifiable procedure throughout the entire process.
-This covers the LINCS Discussion Lists administration areas, Wiki.lincs.ed.gov, LINCS Quarterly Reporting and training tools, and Drupal Content Management systems.
+This covers the LINCS Discussion Lists administration areas, LINCS Quarterly Reporting and training tools, and Drupal Content Management systems.
 Public content is only edited via the Drupal Content Management System.
 All other content is only viewable by LINCS system users and protected by hardened access controls.